akashyadav2060/akashyadav2060/README.md

 ## 🚀 About Me

 I'm Akash Yadav, a passionate coder and explorer based in Sydney.
-I breathe 💻 code and dream in algorithms.
+I normally breathe air but i also can 💻 code and dream in algorithms.
 Outside the terminal, I love 🎸 playing guitar and ☕ sipping on a cup of tea.

 ## 🌟 Projects